specter9876/introsde-UI/README.md

 ## USAGE (Mac)

+### COMPILE AND INSTALL

 Download it and type into terminal:
 * **/Library/Java/JavaVirtualMachines/jdk1.8.0_65.jdk/Contents/Home/bin/javafxpackager -makeall -appclass application.Main -name "UserInterface" -width 800 -height 600**

+### RUN

+Notice that in this repo there is already a diet containing dist.jar ( we can skip  to compile and installation).
-The dist folder will be created, in order to launch application double click on dist.jar or digit into terminal
+Into the diet folder, in order to launch application we have to double click on dist.jar or digit into terminal

 * **java -jar dist.jar**